STD TESTING IN WYOMING

 STD Testing in Wyoming: What You Need to Know

-Wyoming is the least populous state in the United States with approximately 580,000 residents spread across 97,000 square miles, yet Wyoming Department of Health data shows syphilis cases increasing by over 350% between 2017 and 2023 and gonorrhea rates more than doubling over the same period — trends that have alarmed state public health officials precisely because Wyoming's small population base means even modest absolute case increases translate into dramatic per-capita rate spikes that strain a sexual health infrastructure consisting of fewer than a handful of dedicated STI clinics statewide.
-Laramie County (Cheyenne) and Natrona County (Casper) account for the majority of statewide STI diagnoses, functioning as Wyoming's two primary urban centers in a state where every other county is effectively rural — Cheyenne's role as the state capital and a major I-25 corridor city connecting Colorado to Montana creates population mobility patterns that public health researchers associate with STI transmission networks extending well beyond Wyoming's borders.
-Wyoming's significant energy sector — oil, gas, and coal operations concentrated in Campbell County (Gillette), Sublette County, and the Powder River Basin — generates large transient male workforces in man camps and worker housing that Wyoming DOH data identifies as a recurring risk environment for STI transmission, echoing the patterns documented during North Dakota's Bakken boom on a smaller but structurally identical scale.
-Fremont County, home to the Wind River Reservation — the only federally recognized Indian reservation in Wyoming, home to Eastern Shoshone and Northern Arapaho tribes — consistently records the highest STI rates in the state per capita, with chlamydia and gonorrhea rates that state health data shows running four to six times the Wyoming average in a community where Indian Health Service clinic capacity remains critically underfunded.
-The University of Wyoming in Laramie enrolls approximately 12,000 students in Albany County, adding a young adult population to a small college town where the nearest comprehensive sexual health provider outside campus health services is over 45 miles away in Cheyenne.
+That vast geography and tiny population create unique sexual health challenges.
+Syphilis cases increased by over 350% between 2017 and 2023, and gonorrhea rates more than doubled — trends that alarm state public health officials precisely because Wyoming's small population means even modest absolute case increases create dramatic per-capita spikes.
+Laramie County (Cheyenne) and Natrona County (Casper) account for the majority of diagnoses, with Cheyenne's I-25 corridor position connecting Colorado to Montana creating transmission networks that extend well beyond state lines.
+Wyoming's energy sector in Campbell County (Gillette) and the Powder River Basin generates transient male workforces in man camps that echo patterns documented during North Dakota's Bakken boom.
+Fremont County, home to Wind River Reservation — Eastern Shoshone and Northern Arapaho — consistently records the highest per-capita STI rates in the state at four to six times the Wyoming average.
+The University of Wyoming in Laramie enrolls 12,000 students where the nearest provider outside campus is 45 miles away in Cheyenne — making confidential, private testing a practical option across the state.